lwvmobile/dsd-fme/README.md

 `dsd-fme -fp -i rtl -c 851M -P -2 -G 44 -D 0 -U 6020 -Y 24 -N -T -1 lcn.csv -2 groups.csv -3 2> log.ans`

 Trunking Note2: CQPSK Phase 1 and Phase 2 Systems are subceptible to LSM distortion issues, but seem to do okay, but require really good signal.
 Some CRC issues still occur with Phase 2 TDMA LCCH Mac Signal that can affect reliability, I believe this issue is ultimately caused by the PSK demodulation inside of FME.
 I also don't believe this will work on 8-level PSK, but I cannot determine that at the moment.
+Update: I have improved the LCCH Mac Signal decoding my increasing the QPSK decision point buffers to their maximum values.

 Trunking Note3: DMR Trunking will take longer to implement due to the various types of trunking it can use.
 Hytera XPT, Connect Plus, Capacity Plus, and TIII trunking all require more research, coding, and testing to implement.